gaitech-robotics/RIA-E100/README.md

 • Usage with a joystick

-Connect a USB joystick to your computer and launch the file:
+Connect a USB joystick to your computer and launch the file(Please check the js port number,default is js1.
+You can change in the launch file.):

        $ roslaunch e100_teleop joy.launch